Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-payout-scheme.md

 Note: The scheme we are creating has the following properties:
 - The Rules are filtering for **EUR**, *any* country, and a value between **1** and **1000**.
-- The available Voucher Groups will be from the previously created **Amazon** Voucher Group.
+- The available Reward Groups will be from the previously created **Amazon** Reward Group.

 ```curl
 curl --location --request POST "https://sandbox-api.imbursepayments.com/v1/schemes/collect" \